tjw0051/tjw0051.github.io/_posts/2017-03-23-React-js-Crashcourse.markdown

 # Overview

 A while ago I wanted to set up a web app with react.
 I had the idea but no experience using react, and wanted to get up and runnning as fast as possible.
+Knowing other languages and technologies I thought I'd figure it out along the way, but was left with a few questions.
 Unfortunately I couldn't find a tutorial that got straight to the point, from creating the project to deployment.

 This tutorial will hopefully fill that void to help you create a project, start tinkering, and deploy as fast as possible.
 This tutorial will be structured with each section about how to achieve a certain task, rather than us spending 30 minutes programming a weather app that you have no interest in.